-- 1. These Regulations for extenuating circumstances apply to the following students: - those registered on the Foundation Year and on award-bearing programmes delivered by the University - those registered with one of the University's Associated and Accredited Institutions (Als) to study for an award of the University1 - those registered to study for the award of academic credit delivered by the University - 2.
-In the course of their studies students may experience circumstances that temporarily diminish their ability to: - (i) participate in their programmes, including attendance during the Professional Training Year; - (ii) meet a deadline for the submission of assessment; - (iii) attend an examination, in-semester test, performance or other assessment-related event;2 - (iv) undertake an examination, in-semester test, performance or other assessment related event; - (v) attend and/or submit documents for a postgraduate research student progress review or confirmation review meeting; - 3.
-Students who are considering making a submission for the recognition of extenuating circumstances will find it helpful to seek advice and support from the University of Surrey Students' Union, or its equivalent for the Associated and Accredited Institutions.
+- 1. These Regulations for extenuating circumstances apply to the following students: - those registered on the Foundation Year and on award-bearing programmes delivered by the University - those registered with one of the University's Associated and Accredited Institutions (AIs) to study for an award of the University - those registered to study for the award of academic credit delivered by the University - 2.
+In the course of their studies students may experience circumstances that temporarily diminish their ability to: - (i) participate in their programmes, including attendance during the Professional Training Year; - (ii) meet a deadline for the submission of assessment; - (iii) attend an examination, in-semester test, performance or other assessment-related event; - (iv) undertake an examination, in-semester test, performance or other assessment related event; - (v) attend and/or submit documents for a postgraduate research student progress review or confirmation review meeting. - 3.
+Students who are considering making a submission for the recognition of extenuating circumstances will find it helpful to seek advice and support from the University of Surrey Students' Union, or its equivalent for the Associated and Accredited Institutions. - 4.
+The University is committed to providing a fair, consistent and accessible service.
+The University believes that everyone who interacts with it has the right to be heard, understood and respected.
+The University believes that its staff have the same rights, and the University must provide a safe working environment for its staff.
+The University must also ensure the efficient and effective operation of its work, so that it can provide a good service to everyone.
+The Procedure for managing behaviour in respect to Student Regulations and Procedures applies to everyone who interacts or communicates with the University, including students and their representatives and describes types of actions and behaviour that may have a negative effect and what the University is expected to do in these circumstances.